rabithole/commercial/commercial/README.md

 - Set unit cost query process to a regular schedule when deployed.

 - Login and protected route emplementation
+--- This will set the company Shopify ID.
 - Headers and footers per page context
 - Place a link to each Graphql endpoint in their perspective route file.